mstksg/inCode/copy/entries/advent-gol.md

-I did this initially to investigate the nature of the cosets that were showing up, but once I plotted it and animated things, I realized that in doing this, we are reducing the entire hyper-dimensional problem *back to a 2D cellular automata*!
-This whole thing becomes reframed...instead of a mind-bending hyper-dimensional deal, it's now simply *normal 2D cellular automata* with funky rules!
+I did this initially to investigate the nature of the cosets that were showing up, but once I plotted it and animated things, I realized that in doing this, we are reducing the entire hyper-dimensional problem *back to a variant of 2D cellular automaton*!
+This whole thing becomes reframed...instead of a mind-bending hyper-dimensional deal, it's now simply *multivalued 2D cellular automaton* with funky rules!
 It's like a normal 2D game of life, but with funky rules for 2D points spreading to each other.

 ```python
 def step_with_stacks(stacks):